Construction Law Attorneys in Longmont

 Knowledgeable About Colorado Construction Laws

-or who has had a claim asserted against you, it is essential that you
+or if you have had a claim asserted against you, it is essential that

-act quickly before your substantive rights are adversely impacted.
-Jorgensen,
+you act quickly before your substantive rights are adversely impacted.

-when it comes to construction law in Colorado.
+lawyers take great pride in our skills.
 The law is a complex mechanism

 that is constantly evolving, and our attorneys are well-prepared to represent